 SECA MISSION AND EXPECTED SCHOOL-WIDE LEARNING RESULTS

-It is the mission of the Stockton Early College Academy to provide equal educational opportunity for each student to succeed to his/her highest potential; to foster intellectual and social development for all students in order to take advantage of students' individual abilities; to encourage the respect of self and others; and to help students become responsible, productive, and contributing members of society.
+It is the mission of the Stockton Early College Academy to provide an equitable educational opportunity for each student to succeed to his/her highest potential; to foster intellectual and social development for all students in order to take advantage of students' individual abilities; to encourage the respect of self and others; and to help students become responsible, productive, and contributing members of society.

 What We Do